Is Hims & Hers Health Inc. (HIMS) a Keeper?

-Hims & Hers Health Inc. (NYSE:HIMS) went down by -4.74% from its latest closing price compared to the recent 1-year high of $25.40.
-The company’s stock price has collected -4.04% of loss in the last five trading sessions.
-Press Release reported on 07/22/21 that Hims & Hers Health, Inc. to Announce Second Quarter 2021 Financial Results and Host Conference Call
+Hims & Hers Health Inc. (NYSE:HIMS) went down by -10.75% from its latest closing price compared to the recent 1-year high of $25.40.
+The company’s stock price has collected -9.23% of loss in the last five trading sessions.
+Press Release reported on 08/12/21 that Thinking about buying stock in Xeris Pharmaceuticals, Hims & Hers Health, Dynavax Technologies, CTI BioPharma, or Cytosorbents?

 Is It Worth Investing in Hims & Hers Health Inc. (NYSE :HIMS) Right Now?